HyperDbg/hwdbg-website/docs/concepts.md

 In this debugging mode, hwdbg is able to both monitor and manipulate signals (Input/Output).
 These signal modifications are configured by the user's custom scripts.

 # Technical Terminologies
-Here, the technical terms used in this thesis are explained.
+Here, the technical terms used in this debugger are explained.

 ## Programmable Logic (PL) and Processing System (PS) in FPGAs